 English and Mathematics

 A significant part of every student’s curriculum lies in both English and Mathematics and we take great pride in the exceptional facilities we are able to offer in these subjects.

-Our English block with light, airy, and dynamic classrooms promotes high-quality teaching and learning across all age groups from 11 to 18.
+Our English block has light, airy, and dynamic classrooms which promote high-quality teaching and learning across all age groups, from 11 to 18.
 Students excel in English at Bournside and many go on to study an English-based higher education qualification.

 Our state-of-the-art maths hub is a £2.4m facility comprising 12 classrooms, each designed around a mathematician or a mathematical concept to enable our students to shine in the subject.

 Literacy is one of the most important skills we can develop in our students.
 It is vital that students can read, write, speak, and listen in a way that lets them communicate effectively and make sense of the world.
 Students need to be readers and writers to gain proficiency with technology, develop relationships with others, and confront and solve problems collaboratively.

 Every teacher at Bournside is a teacher of literacy in their own subject area, as students need high-level literacy skills to think, explore, organise, learn, and communicate successfully.

 We want all of our students to develop a deep love of reading.
 Research repeatedly shows that reading for pleasure decreases with age, and that the best predictor of future education achievement and life success is reading ability.
 Therefore, we promote reading as a form of enjoyment and escapism while the reader is young.

 Reading homework is a core part of daily learning and students can independently browse our Library for books of interest.
 All students have a Library Induction and our Librarian is available to help students with choosing books.
 Tutor-led shared reading takes place twice a week; every Tutor group is allocated a class set of fiction/non-fiction covering a variety of genres and subjects, allowing time to discuss new vocabulary and check understanding.